-The applicant shall demonstrate, to the satisfaction of the Planning Board, measures such as management by a professional management company with appropriate experience in Hotel operations to ensure compliance with approved plans and any conditions imposed, and a reasonable probability of receiving any and all other required licenses.
+The applicant shall demonstrate, to the satisfaction of the Planning Board during the Design and Site Plan Review process, measures such as management by a professional management company with appropriate experience in Hotel operations to ensure compliance with approved plans and any conditions imposed, and a reasonable probability of receiving any and all other required licenses.

 Each Guest Room must have its own bathroom.